 As a remain voter who felt personally devastated by the Brexit vote, it has been up to me to find my own response, my own positive comeback, to keep strong and resilient in the face of this great rupture.
 The government did not prepare its citizens for the possibility of a leave vote, just as it is now not preparing its citizens for a ‘no deal Britain’.
 It has been clear that we all must make our own personal responses.

 Some people I know have become Brefugees, leaving Britain because they felt they were no longer welcome.
 This is both a tragedy for them and an opportunity to maintain their European ideanties.
 I do not have any co-citizenship options.
 I am only British.
 My answer has been to gain strength through cycling, reconnect with my body and see Europe before we leave.
 The Grand Depart is me saying goodbye to my old life and seeing what will emerge in the new.

-You can read more about my motivation for this trip here but summing it up it is my response to Brexit and to the idea of losing freedom of movement.
-I am pro-remain and pro-freedom of movement.
+I am pro-freedom of movement.
+It is one of the greatest achievements of the European programme and I will continue to celebrate it, and wait for the charge of treason.
 I know that many people had honest reasons for voting Leave but many of the people I met whilst campaigning to Remain were openly racist and/or wanted to “get rid of all the immigrants”.
 This is one of many reasons why I would never vote Leave.
 It is a dangerous path for any country to single out, demonise and expel particular groupings of people.
-History has provided more than enough evidence that it never ends well!
 Why would I vote with the people who wanted this to happen?